-Outstanding claims also include provisions for claims incurred but not reported at statement of financial position date q) Provision for liabilities and charges r) Other provisions s) Post-employment benefit obligations
+Outstanding claims also include provisions for claims incurred but not reported at statement of financial position date.

+q) Provision for liabilities and charges

 Provisions are recognized when the company has a present legal or constructive obligation as a result of past events, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation, and a reliable estimate of the amount of the obligation can be made.